trilitech/tezos-developer-docs/docs/architecture.md

 The node accepts calls from clients through its RPC interface.
 It has control over which clients to accept calls from, which calls to accept, or whether to accept RPC calls at all.

-### The baker daemon
+### The baker

-The baker daemon is an Octez program that is responsible for creating and proposing new blocks based on the operations proposed by different clients.
+The baker is an Octez program that is responsible for creating and proposing new blocks based on the operations proposed by different clients.
-The baker daemon is associated with an account, which means that it has access to the account’s private key, which it uses to sign blocks and operations.
+Each baker is associated with an account, which means that it has access to the account’s private key, which it uses to sign blocks and operations.

-### The accuser daemon
+### The accuser

-The accuser daemon is an Octez program that monitors new blocks and looks for problems, such as when bakers try to add more than one block at a time.
+The accuser is an Octez program that monitors new blocks and looks for problems, such as when bakers try to add more than one block at a time.
 When it finds a problem, it submits a denunciation to other nodes to refuse the new blocks and punish the offending node.

 ### The Octez client